mie-h/human-action-recognition/README.md

 <!-- free campus. be as creative as you want :D -->

 * Both input and output videos are saved in the same S3 bucket.
-For the EventBridge rule on S3 PUT OBJECT, input and output videos should be in the separate buckets to avoid infinite cycle for the best practice.
+For the EventBridge rule on S3 PUT OBJECT, input and output videos should be in separate buckets to avoid infinite cycles for the best practice.
 <!-- * thoughts on Volume/Scale/QPS/latency -->

 * Scalability
     * Currently, ECS task is created every time an input video is uploaded to S3 bucket and exits after the Machine Learning prediction and processing is done.
-For higher availability of processing in ECS, deploy an ECS task so that it continuously listen to incoming requests
+For higher availability of processing in ECS, deploy an ECS task so that it continuously listens to incoming requests
-    * Lambda function that provides presiged url and S3 bucket for video storage are highly scalable.
+    * Lambda function that provides presigned url and S3 bucket for video storage is highly scalable.
 * Latency
     <!-- * time it takes to process a video of size ... is ... -->
     * With webhook url, the client side does not have to wait for the processing completion.
        * The frontend provides a webhook url as well as an input video to S3, then the rest of the processing is done asynchronously.
 For more detail, look at [client_app.py](https://github.com/mie-h/human-action-recognition/blob/main/client/client_app.py)
        * Without the webhook url, it takes at least a few minutes to complete the processing.
     * Multi-part upload can improve the performance of video upload.
-    * Reduce the cold strat time of AWS lambda with provisioned concurrency.
+    * Reduce the cold start time of AWS lambda with provisioned concurrency.
 * QPS
-    * max. number of concurrent lambda function invocation is 1000 per AWS Region.
+    * max. number of concurrent lambda function invocations is 1000 per AWS Region.

 # 💡 Things I learned